tilesrun/.github/profile/README.md

 # Seeking Collaboration
 Contributions are very much welcomed even without large experience in open web standards or Rust.
 We hope that this project can be a sandbox for all of us to learn more about those technologies beyond this project's initial scope.

-Our design needs feedback from real-world applications.
 Please don’t hesitate to contact us at [hello@tilekit.dev](mailto://hello@tilekit.dev) or join our [Discord](https://discord.gg/jNaYqjgRsB).
 We're open to collaboration and ready to help.